tomeramit/fairseq/readme.txt

-use perplexity/ cross entropy loss reshape line 347 to head and bz max tokens 8096 test eval for masking with script for all options set the seed and run the regular configuration 'AF' * 6 with regular launch decoder all F before and all A last - see bad results (around 5bleu)
+use perplexity/ cross entropy loss - done reshape line 347 to head and bz - done max tokens 8096 - done set the seed and run the regular configuration 'AF' * 6 with regular launch - done decoder all F before and all A last - see bad results (around 5bleu) - done

+create a script for running all options of head masking fix eval on school pcs change for hebrew

 build instructions for ex:
 go to this file and follow the train